Basil is an herb in the mint family. It adds flavor to meals, and its nutrients may provide health benefits.

 Basil provides some macronutrients, such as calcium and vitamin K, as well as a range of antioxidants.

 Sweet basil, for example, has a high concentration of the chemical agent eugenol.
 This gives it a clove-like scent.
 Lime and lemon basils have high concentrations of limonene, which give them a citrusy scent.
-Both eugenol and limonene have antioxidant properties.
+Both

 Reducing oxidative stress